patriziawatlington/notes/README.md

 4. Participate in open source projects: Contributing to open-source projects can not only improve your programming skills but also give you exposure to different coding styles and techniques.
 This can be a great way to grow your portfolio and network within the industry.
 5. Seek feedback and criticism: It' is important to get feedback on your work and learn from the experiences of others.
 By receiving constructive criticism, you can identify areas for improvement and grow as a programmer.
 Don't be afraid to ask questions and seek guidance from more experienced professionals.
 6. Practice good time management and organizational skills: Being organized and efficient with your time can make a significant difference in your productivity and success as an engineer.
 Use tools like task managers, calendars, or lists to plan and organize your workload.

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of programming, this translates to striving for clear, concise, and maintainable code.
+Write code that is easy to read, understand, and debug, as it lays the foundation for robust and scalable software systems.
+Avoid unnecessary complexity; embrace modularity, reuse, and well-designed abstractions.
+Remember, you're not just writing code for the computer to execute, but also for fellow humans to read and comprehend."